Yevhen-Tkachenko-1/Hibernate-ORM-Demo/README.md

 - Install PostgreSQL Client: `pgAdmin` desktop app or `psql` console tool
 - Connect to PostgreSQL Server by any client
 - Create `hibernate` database to be used for this demo and switch to it
+- Create env variables on your machine: `POSTGRESQL_USER_NAME`, `POSTGRESQL_USER_PASSWORD`
+  in order to allow java app connect to `hibernate` database and not to store credentials in repository

 ### Project setup

+#### Gradle dependencies

-Having stand-alone Java application (running without web server) we will have next Gradle dependencies:
+Having stand-alone Java application (running without web server) we will use next libs:

 ```kotlin
 dependencies {